jandress/virustotal-query/README.md

 # virustotal-query
-Tool for querying a list of URLs on VirusTotal
+Tool for querying a list of URLs against VirusTotal